Category Archives: Scottish Royals

 • Elizabeth Erskine, married Sir Walter Seton, 4th of Touch, had one son and one daughter

-On July 11, 1527, Margaret married Sir Robert Douglas of Lochleven and she was styled Lady Douglas of Lochleven.
+On July 11, 1527, Margaret married Sir Robert Douglas of Lochleven and was styled Lady Douglas of Lochleven.

 Margaret and Robert had six children: